 2. See what other parents say

-A great way to research what’s on in a city to suit families is look at family travel blogs!
+A great way to research what’s on in a city to suit families is to look at family travel blogs!
 Not just a sales pitch for my industry, this is genuinely the way I now research my trips.
-With kids I find this approach far more helpful than any guide book.
+With kids, I find this approach far more helpful than any guidebook.
 There’s a great new website that’s just been launched Family Travel HQ that helps you find travel blogs by location.
 If you are staying in a hotel, ask your concierge or desk staff what they recommend too – they may well have kids themselves and give you the inside scoop on special events and activities that are on during your visit.

 3. Gather information leaflets

 If your hotel or accommodation stocks little attractions advertising cards and pamphlets, its a great idea to stock up on these when you arrive.
-Not only are they brilliant for kids to play with in the hotel room, they might actually give you some inspiration on what’s on about town too.
+Not only are they brilliant for kids to play within the hotel room, but they might also actually give you some inspiration on what’s on about town too.
 Local magazines and papers might be another way to see what special events are on during your stay (and could well contain some coupon codes that will save you on meals and attractions too!)

 4. Pack an awesome day pack